Olsztynek: Early history

 Several decades after the subjugation of the Old Prussians, Hohenstein Castle was erected from 1351 to colonize the Sasna lands at the behest of Günter von Hohenstein, commander of the Teutonic Knights at the Osterode commandry.
 A parish church was mentioned in 1348.
 Grand Master Winrich von Kniprode granted the surrounding settlement town privileges according to Kulm law in 1359.
 Hohenstein became the seat of the local administration within the State of the Teutonic Order.

-During the Polish–Lithuanian–Teutonic War, the 1410 Battle of Tannenberg took place in the vicinity of the town, whereby the Poles and Lithuanians accompanied by mercenary forces including Bohemians and Tartars, defeated the much smaller force of Teutonic Knights.
+During the Polish–Lithuanian–Teutonic War, the 1410 Battle of Grunwald took place in the vicinity of the town, whereby the Poles and Lithuanians defeated the Teutonic Knights.

 In the succeeding fights, Hohenstein was seized and burnt down to the ground, in order not to let it pass into Polish hands.
 Quickly rebuilt afterwards, the citizens however had to face high taxes imposed by the Order who had to refinance their vast indemnities made against them in the 1411 Peace of Thorn.
-As a result of these taxes the town became a member of the Prussian Confederation in 1444, opposing the Order's State.
+As a result of these taxes, the town became a member of the Prussian Confederation in 1444, opposing the Order's State.
 At the request of the organization, in 1454, King Casimir IV Jagiellon signed the act of incorporation of the region to the Kingdom of Poland, and the town became part of Poland.
 However it returned to the Order's rule during the Thirteen Years' War in 1455.
-After the peace treaty signed in Toruń in 1466 it remained part of the Order's State which in turn became a feudal fief of the King of Poland.
-Following the conversion of Grand Master Albert von Hohenzollern to Lutheranism in 1525, the town became part of the Protestant Duchy of Prussia, still a fief.
-During the Polish–Teutonic War (1519–21), the town was captured by Polish troops under Hetman Mikołaj Firlej.
+After the Second Peace of Thorn in 1466, it remained part of the Order's State which in turn became a feudal fief of the King of Poland.
+Following the conversion of Grand Master Albert von Hohenzollern to Lutheranism in 1525, the town became part of the Protestant Duchy of Prussia, a vassal duchy of Poland.
+During the Polish–Teutonic War of 1519–1521, the town was captured by Polish troops under Hetman Mikołaj Firlej, who confirmed the town privileges.